python-dugong/python-dugong/rst/coroutines.rst

 very simple way to wait for a coroutine to complete is to use a `~select.select` loop::

-  from select import select, EPOLLIN
+  from select import select, POLLIN

   # establish connection, send request, read response header